ShubhamTatvamasi/cka/README.md

 ### Books to Read:

-- Kubernetes: Up and Running, 2nd Edition
+- Kubernetes: Up and Running, by Brendan Burns, Joe Beda, and Kelsey Hightower

-- Kubernetes in Action
+- Kubernetes in Action, by Marko Luksa

 ---